secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ### Exercise: updating the metadata

-Now that we have the public and private keys, we need to update the NFT's metadata.
+Now let's update the NFT's metadata.
 Your task is to write the code for this.

 <details> <summary> Hint 1: </summary>
-We want to update the auth_key field only, and keep any other metadata unchanged.
-This means we need to first load the existing metadata.
+We should update the auth_key field while keeping other metadata values unchanged.
+So we need to load the existing metadata first.
 </details>

 <details> <summary> Hint 2: </summary>
-We should use the add_auth_key method we defined earlier for the Metadata type.
+Use the add_auth_key method we implemented on the Metadata type.
 </details>

 <details> <summary> Hint 3: </summary>
-There may be no metadata stored in the NFT.
+The metadata stored in the NFT may be set to `None`.
 In this situation, we should create a metadata entry with default values.
-We will need to import token::Extension to do this.
+Import token::Extension to do this.
 </details>